DFE-Digital/get-into-teaching-app/app/views/content/help-and-advice.md

 - make a successful application
 - prepare for your interview

-Get your adviser (THIS IS A BUTTON)
+Get your dedicated adviser (THIS IS A BUTTON)

-##Join our mailing list
+##Get personalised guidance in your inbox

 We can help you get into the classroom with guidance tailored to you, including how to:

-- get experience in a classroom
+- learn mor eabout waht teaching is really like
 - find funding to train
 - get one-to-one support
 - read advice from trainees or newly qualified teachers
 - write a successful application

-Just answer a few questions about your current situation and what you are interested in and we will keep you up to date with the latest information and advice relevant to you.
+Just answer a few questions about your current situation and what you would like to teach and we will keep you up to date with the guidance and insights relevant to you.

-Sign up (THIS IS A BUTTON)
+Sign up for personalised emails (THIS IS A BUTTON - /mailinglist/signup/name)

 ##Have a chat